Bytes and Bits

 ★★★★★

 Great book about Debugging!
-Highly recommend.Essential reading for anyone into Computers & Technology.Couldn't put it down - finished in one sitting!The best Computers & Technology book I've read this year.Worth every penny - packed with useful insights about Debugging.A must-read for Reverse Engineering enthusiasts.
+Highly recommend.Essential reading for anyone into Computers & Technology.Couldn't put it down - finished in one sitting!The best Computers & Technology book I've read this year.Worth every penny - packed with useful insights about System Administration.A must-read for Debugging enthusiasts.

 River Maddox